Who isn’t all for making money, saving, investing, growing, and spending money?

 On top of all of that, there are definite steps you can take to ensure you don’t overspend if you don’t need to.

 In addition, we must recognize that we each are traveling on our own paths.
-My beginning does not compare to your middle.
-Another perspective is that while two people may have the same goals, their methods and the experiences that drive them are unique; thus, the timing and level of success that each achieves will be very different.
+Your beginning does not compare to another person’s middle.
+Put another way, two people with the same goals will have different methods and experiences that drive them; thus, the timing and level of success that each achieves will be very different.

 The same goes for how you go about spending money and what you define as being important to you.

 Where is the bulk of your spending going?
 Are you more focused on material goods or on purchasing experiences?

 A plethora of articles and studies exist describing how we need to focus on experiences versus you versus physical items as they can contribute to personal growth, teach valuable life lessons and change your perspective.